srstevenson/vim-picker/README.md

 * `:PickerTabedit`: Pick a file with fuzzy selection to edit in a new tab.
 * `:PickerVsplit`: Pick a file with fuzzy selection to edit in a new vertical split.
+* `:PickerBuffer`: Pick a buffer with fuzzy selection to edit in the current window.

 ## Key mappings